Don't feel safe in campus anymore, says Jamia student who lost partial vision in police action

 He says his faith in law and order has been shaken.
 "What was my fault?
 I was studying in the old library in a reading room reserved for MPhil and PhD students.
 We had locked it after learning that police entered the campus, but they barged inside and started batoncharging students," he recalls.

 "They deliberately entered the library.
 The protest was happening outside Gate Number 7 which is on the other side of the road.
 I had not participated in the protest but I was hit brutally," he claimed.
-He also sustained a fracture on one of his fingers.
+The student, who also sustained a fracture on one of his fingers, questioned the security of the university and how it failed to protect students.

 "Doctors said there is a possibility of infection in my other eye as well.
 So I have been taking care by using a sanitiser to clean my hands and keeping everything clean around me," he adds.
 Minhajuddin says after what he went through, he will never advise anyone to study in the library.